Hsgngr/dcipher-nlp-challenge/REPORT.md

 :-------------------------:|:-------------------------:
 ![Title Word Counts:](media/title_word_counts.png)  |  ![Abstract Word Counts:](media/abstract_word_counts.png)

+For preprocessing I created my text corpus by using several different techniques including:

+- Converting to lower case
+- Removing en_stop words and custom words such as 'Elsevier' or 'biorxic' which doesn't help to the model at all.
+- Removing all single characters
+- Substituting multiple spaces with single space
+- Lemmatization

-The maximum length of a sentence is 36 and the maximum length of an abstract is 630.
-This may create a problem if we want to concetenate them since the numbers are not close to each other.
+The maximum length of a sentence is 36 and the maximum length of an abstract is 630. if we want to concetenate them having unbalance can be a problem.
 For starting the project I decided to go with only Titles.

+### First Trials
 To adress the projects's complexity, I started with an MVP where I was only using a small dataset of GLOVE embeddings (6B and 50d).
-As preprocessing, I split the sentences into word lists convert them to lower case and remove all punctuations from the Titles.
+As preprocessing, I split the sentences into word lists convert them to lower case and remove all punctuations.
 When I saw some words like 'self-assembly', I understood that it was a mistake to delete '-' and some others so I customized the punctuations that I'm removing.
 I have found there were 14433 unique words just in Title and when I used Glove Embeddings, 7194 of them didn't have an embedding in the GLOVE model.
 So I was curious whether if I used really small dataset of GLOVE or these words or not common enough to be in the vocabularies of these models.
 I decided to use one of the GLOVE's bigger dataset which includes 840B words with 300 columns) and still got 5781 unknown words I embedded unknown words as 'unk' and you can see how many times did they used in titles.

 ```
                                  GLOVE_6B.50d       GLOVE_840B.300d